directus/directus/docs/user-guide/overview/glossary.md

 ## Users

 An active User is required to access a project.
-Each user is assigned to a [Role](#roles) that determines what they have access to see and do.
+Each user is assigned to a [Role](#roles) that determines their policies what they have access to see and do.
 This means that the experience of users may vary significantly depending on their role's permissions.
+Users can also have policies directly attached to them.